In God We Trust (Arrested Development): Plot

-Michael (Jason Bateman), Lindsay (Portia de Rossi) and Lucille (Jessica Walter) have a meeting with the family's longtime attorney, Barry Zuckerkorn (Henry Wrinkler), to discuss George Sr.'s (Jeffrey Tambor) incarceration.
-Barry proves difficult to work with but arranges for the court to release George Sr. for an afternoon so he can participate in the "Living Classics" pageant.
-The Bluths have always been a part of Michelangelo's The Creation of Adam, although Buster (Tony Hale) is reluctant to play the part of Adam this year, since he already has plans with Lucille Austero (Liza Minnelli).
-Tobias (David Cross), still looking to further his acting career, offers to take the part, but Lucille wants Buster to do it.
-Michael is determined to drop Barry as family attorney for the very businesslike Wayne Jarvis (John Michael Higgins).
-After the meeting breaks up, Lucille mentions to Lindsay that Michael called her a "stay-in-bed mom" in an attempt to dissolve their burgeoning friendship, which works.
-Maeby (Alia Shawkat), feeling ignored by her parents, decides to teach them a lesson.
+Michael, Lindsay and Lucille have a meeting with the family's longtime attorney, Barry Zuckerkorn, to discuss George Sr.'s incarceration.
+Barry arranges for the court to release George Sr. for an afternoon so he can participate in the "Living Classics" pageant.
+The Bluths have always been a part of Michelangelo's The Creation of Adam, although Buster is reluctant to play the part of Adam this year, since he already has plans with Lucille Austero.
+Tobias, still looking to further his acting career, offers to take the part, but Lucille wants Buster to do it.
+Michael is determined to drop Barry as family attorney for the very businesslike Wayne Jarvis.
+After the meeting breaks up, Lucille mentions to Lindsay that Michael called her a "stay-in-bed mom" in order to dissolve their burgeoning friendship.
+Maeby, feeling ignored by her parents, decides to teach them a lesson.

-Michael learns Spanish to impress Marta (Patricia Velásquez), and Buster gets George Michael (Michael Cera) to take over as Adam.
+Michael learns Spanish to impress Marta, and Buster gets George Michael to take over as Adam.
 Lindsay and Michael realize that their mother is playing them against each other.
 Lindsay tells him that her marital difficulties are partly because Tobias is a never-nude who always wears a pair of cut-off jeans, and Michael confesses his love for Marta.
 Tobias asks George Michael if he can play Adam, and George Michael agrees, but says he will give him the suit later, as he is wearing it.
-Tobias misunderstands this to mean that George Michael is also a never-nude, and Michael finally arranges a meeting with Wayne Jarvis.
+Tobias misunderstands this to mean that George Michael is also a never-nude, and Michael arranges a meeting with Wayne Jarvis.
 Michael and Lindsay get further evidence that their mother is trying to make them angry with each other and decide to teach her a lesson.
 When they find out that Barry is taking Lucille to the Living Classics pageant, they realize how embarrassed she would be if George Sr. found out.
 Meanwhile, Maeby tries to get her parents' attention by printing out a fake airline ticket to Portugal.
-While neither Lindsay nor Tobias see the ticket, Gob (Will Arnett) does, which confirms his suspicions that Michael is planning to flee the country after learning Spanish.
+While neither Lindsay nor Tobias see the ticket, Gob does, which confirms his suspicions that Michael is planning to flee the country after learning Spanish.
 George Michael, who is back to playing Adam, gets nervous when he realizes that playing Adam means wearing a tiny foam genitalia.